example42/example42.github.io/_drafts/2018-04-16-puppet_tutorial_part_2.md

       permit_root => true,
     }

-#### Dynamic configuratoin files
+#### Dynamic configuration files

 Now we must ensure that Puppet uses the provided parameter inside a configuration file.
-Which means the configuratoin file must be built during Puppet catalog compilation.
-This is where templates come into play.
+Which means the configuration file must be built during Puppet catalog compilation.
+This is where templates come into place.

 Puppet templates are plain text files which use opening (`<%`) and closing (`%>`) tags to identify where the template engine should do something.
 The content within the tags is just Puppet DSL code.

 Templates are - like files - part of the module, but are not in the files folder, but in the templates directory.
-Modern Puppet uses the EPP template engine which requires that temapltes must have the file ending `.epp`.
+Modern Puppet uses the EPP template engine which requires that templates must have the file ending `.epp`.

-In this case you want the template engine to check for the value of the parameter `permit_root` and set the correct configuratoin value:
+In this case you want the template engine to check for the value of the parameter `permit_root` and set the correct configuration value:

     # /etc/puppetlabs/code/environments/production/modules/ssh/templates/sshd_config.epp
     Port 22